braziljs/eloquente-javascript/chapters/10-expressoes-regulares.md

 ```
 Este objeto representa um padrão, que no caso é uma letra "a" seguida de uma letra "b" e depois um "c".

-When using the RegExp constructor, the pattern is written as a normal string, so the usual rules apply for backslashes.
-In the second notation, we are using slashes to delimit the pattern, so we’d have to backslash-escape slash characters that are part of the pattern.
-Some other characters, such as question marks and plus signs, are used as special markers in regular expressions, and must to be preceded by a backslash if they are meant to represent the character itself.

 Ao usar o construtor RegExp, o padrão é escrito como um texto normal, de modo que as regras normais se aplicam para barras invertidas.
 Na segunda notação, usamos barras para delimitar o padrão.
 Alguns outros caracteres, como sinais de interrogação (?) e sinais de soma (+), são usados como marcadores especias em expressões regulares, e precisam ser precedidos por uma barra invertida, para representarem o caractere original e não o comando de expressão regular.

 ```